A focus on strong performance

 We will also disclose our progress in line with global best practice, including through a report that adheres to the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) for the year ending 30 June 2022.

 Both the physical and transition risks of climate change are investment risks.
-QSuper is pursuing a strategy across its portfolio to mitigate these risks and take advantage of opportunities that arise in moving to a lower-carbon economy.
+We are pursuing a strategy across our portfolio to mitigate these risks and take advantage of opportunities that arise in moving to a lower-carbon economy.

-Because climate change poses risks to the financial system, both the Australian Prudential Regulatory Authority (APRA) (which regulates super funds) and the Reserve Bank of Australia (RBA) acknowledged in November 2021 that they are allowed and even required to address climate change.
+Because climate change poses risks to the financial system, both the Australian Prudential Regulatory Authority (which regulates super funds) and the Reserve Bank of Australia acknowledged in November 2021 that they must address climate change.

-We'll keep our members updated as we continue to develop our climate change strategy.
+We'll keep members updated as we continue to develop our climate change strategy.